 But figuring out how much yeast to put in your pizza dough isn’t an exact science.
 In reality, it will take quite a bit of experimentation before you strike that perfect balance between the length of the rise, the temperature of your room and the type of yeast you’re using.

 Looking for a pizza dough recipe with a perfect yeast to dough ratio to get you started?
-Check out my 70% hydration, no-knead pizza dough here.
+Check out my quick and easy homemade pizza crust recipe here.

 Yeast Is A Lot More Than Just An Ingredient In Pizza Dough

 When I first started making pizza, the amount of yeast I was putting in my recipes just seemed kind of random.
 Most instructions you read online tell you to dump a whole packet of yeast into each batch of dough and let it rise – this is wrong.
 When I followed this advice I usually ended up with a dough that was spilling out over the mixing bowl within a couple of hours and a crust that tasted and smelled like warm beer.

 A lot of my confusion stemmed from the fact that I didn’t really understand the role of yeast in baking, let alone how it was affecting my pizza dough.
 So let’s begin by shedding some light on the sometimes mysterious role yeast plays in making pizza dough – or any other kind of dough for that matter.